 This course is an introduction to astronomical phenomena in the Universe for non-science majors.
 The course covers four main topics: (1) motions in the sky, (2) the solar system, (3) stars (why they shine, and how they evolve), and (4) first steps in cosmology (what are galaxies and how they are distributed in space).
 The basic physics required to understand astronomy will be presented.
 Topics of current interest will also be touched upon, such as astronomical discoveries (ground-based, mission), and whether there is life on other planets.
 We will also become acquainted with the night sky, through naked eye observations, and a field trip to a nearby amateur observatory.
 3 credit hours.
-This course satisfies the oral presentation and quantitative and scientific reasoning requirements.
 Students are responsible for all entry fees.